What is mpMRI?

 We worked with the Society of Radiographers to develop a set of scanner protocols that can be applied to relevant scanners to produce high-quality images.
 We are also exploring digital ways for radiographers to be able to share scans with expert centres to have their quality validated.

-We have also worked in collaboration with the Royal College of Radiologists to create two one-day workshops.
-One was held in January 2018 and was over-subscribed.
-The next one is scheduled for March 2018.
+We have worked in collaboration with the Royal College of Radiologists and the National Imaging Academy Wales to create several one-day workshops.

 The complexity of interpreting and reporting mpMRI before biopsy scans can mean that some centres continue to biopsy every man.